albanie/collaborative-experts/README.md

 ### Ablation studies

 We conduct several ablation studies to investigate the importance of different components in the Collaborative Experts design.
 Each ablation is conducted on the `Full` MSRVTT split.

-First, we investigate the importance of the parts used by the CE model.
+**CE Design**: First, we investigate the importance of the parts used by the CE model.

 | Model | Task | R@1 | R@5 | R@10 | MdR | Params | Links |
 | ----- | ---- | --- | --- | ---- | --- | ---- | ----- |